Claire

 Biennale Architettura 2025

-Assistant Curator to Dr. Carlo Ratti for the 2025 Venice Architecture Biennale.
-Selecting and managing the project development of over 200 participations in the world’s largest architecture exhibition in Venice, Italy.
-This year’s theme is “Intelligens,” advancing the integration of human, natural, and artificial intelligence in visions of building for the future.
+Assistant Curator to Dr. Carlo Ratti for the 2025 Venice Architecture Biennale, leading the integration of 300 participations in the world’s largest architecture exhibition in Venice, Italy.
+Contributions include theme and concept development, oversight of all communications with participants, management of curatorial process from selection to construction, and followthrough of research and public events post-opening.

 curatorial statement